rollbar/flash_rollbar/README.rst

-flash_ratchet
+flash_rollbar
 ===============

-flash_ratchet is an Actionscript client for reporting errors to Ratchet.io_.
+flash_rollbar is an Actionscript client for reporting errors to Rollbar_.

 Requirements
 ------------
-flash_ratchet requires:
+flash_rollbar requires:

 - Flash Player 10.1+
   - May work on 9 but it's untested
 - mxmlc/compc if you plan on building from source
-- a Ratchet.io `error reporting`_ account
+- a Rollbar `error reporting`_ account

 Installation
 ------------
 SWC
-    Download the RatchetNotifier.swc file and add to your project's library path
+    Download the RollbarNotifier.swc file and add to your project's library path

 Source
     Download the full source and add to your project's source path

 Configuration
 -------------
-At the topmost level of your display list, instantiate the Ratchet singleton.
+At the topmost level of your display list, instantiate the Rollbar singleton.

-    Ratchet.init(this, accessToken, environment);
+    Rollbar.init(this, accessToken, environment);

 Here's the full list of constructor parameters (in order):

 parent
     The parent display object container; should usually be "this".
 The notifier will report all errors for SWFs that are loaded with parent.loaderInfo. accessToken
-    Access token from your Ratchet.io project environment
+    Access token from your Rollbar project environment
     Environment name.
 Any string up to 255 chars is OK.
 For best results, use "production" for your production environment.